K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Introduction

+For each training example, we \emph{prospectively} acquire a band of \emph{k}-space data and then undersample it \emph{retrospectively} by applying a variable-density (VD) sampling mask.
+The network receives the VD-undersampled band as input, which has limited resolution \emph{and} undersampling artifacts.
+The training target is the fully sampled band (Figure. \ref{fig:flowchart}b), i.e. the entire \emph{k}-space data inside the band, hence the network only learns to remove the undersampling artifacts.

 We compute the loss in \emph{k}-space, only inside the bands.
-Note that \emph{all the data within the band} is used for supervision, and there is \emph{no supervision} outside the band.
-We chose to avoid regularization outside the band to allow the network to learn priors for the entire \emph{k}-space.
-Importantly, even though every band covers only a small region of k-space, across the training session all of k-space is covered as the training examples should ideally have different orientations in \emph{k}-space; this condition emerges from the analytical derivation described below.
+This means that \emph{all} the data within the band is used for supervision, and there is \emph{no supervision} outside the band.
+We chose to avoid enforcing zeros outside the band, as this allows the network to learn priors for different \emph{k}-space regions.
+The network only "sees" one portion of \emph{k}-space for each training example.
+However, as band orientations change across examples, allowing for most of the \emph{k}-space to be covered across the training iterations, the network can generalize to high-resolution data.